apify-projects/store-gpt-scraper/main-actor/README.md

 ### Proxy configuration

-The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies the scraper will use that to prevent its detection by target websites.
+The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies.
+The scraper will use them to prevent its detection by target websites.
 You can use both [Apify Proxy](https://apify.com/proxy) and custom HTTP or SOCKS5 proxy servers.